STILL NEED HEALTH COVERAGE FOR 2017?

 If you’re a freelancer, entrepreneur, part-time worker, or self-employed, you have a few coverage options that work well for independent careers and lifestyles.

-- If you leave a job for any reason and lose job-based insurance: You can buy an insurance plan even if it’s outside Open Enrollment.
+- If you leave a job for any reason and lose job-based insurance: You can buy an insurance plan any time of year, even if it’s outside Open Enrollment.
 A plan through the Health Insurance Marketplace can be a lot more affordable than COBRA coverage.
 You have 60 days from when the insurance ends to enroll.
 Learn about your options when you lose job-based insurance.

 - If you have income that’s hard to predict: You can apply with your best estimate of what you expect to make for the year.
 Your savings will be based on that estimate.
 When your income changes, you can update your application to adjust your coverage and savings.
 Learn about filling out an application when your income’s hard to predict.

-- If you’re self-employed with little income: You’ll probably qualify for low-cost insurance or free or low-cost coverage through Medicaid.
+- If you’re self-employed or starting a solo business with little income: You’ll probably qualify for low-cost insurance or free or low-cost coverage through Medicaid.
 When your income increases, you can adjust or change your coverage to make sure you’re using only the savings you qualify for.

-- If you’re starting a business: If you have employees on your payroll you may be able to offer them (and yourself) insurance through the Small Business Health Options Program (SHOP).
+- If you’re starting a business with employees on your payroll: You may be able to offer them (and yourself) insurance through the Small Business Health Options Program (SHOP).
 Businesses with just a few employees are likely to qualify for a special tax credit worth up to 50% of your premium costs.
 Learn about SHOP.

 Apply once, see your insurance choices and costs